Interest rate stays at 5.25%: what does it mean for you?

 If you’re already on a fixed-rate mortgage (which most people are) nothing will change – for now.
 Despite the pause this time, there’s still a big shock coming for those on a fixed term deal that’s due to end soon, or those looking for their first mortgage – deals will still going to be high compared to recent history.

 Rates have increased so much in the last year and half.
-Despite falling a little after some particularly big ones in the summer (at one point around 7% was common), people coming off relatively cheap fixes could be moving from fixes around 2% to an average of 5.5% (according to Moneyfacts).
+Despite falling a little after some particularly big ones in the summer (at one point around 7% was common), people coming off relatively cheap fixes could be moving from fixes around 2% to more than 5%.
 That’s going to add a lot of money to your monthly repayments, let alone how much you pay back overall.

 Normally the longer you fix for, the higher the rate.
 But right now the opposite is true.
 And the average five year fix is cheaper than a two year one according to Moneyfacts.
 So you might opt for certainty incase rate do go up.